p13tarunkk/p13tarunkk.github.io/_posts/2022-05-28-b2b-product-case-study.md

 * Innovation is low
 * Customers only care about business revenue, savings and efficiency

-Let's understand how to build features for an enterprise/B2B product through the example below :-
+Let's understand how to build features for an enterprise/B2B product with an example product management case study below :-
 # Case Study
 <p style="color: #EA2F65;font-size:120%"> <b>Problem</b></p>